bazel-contrib/rules_oci/README.md

 - Don't be docker-specific, now that it has a commercial license and other container runtimes exist ([podman](https://podman.io/) for example).
 - Use our toolchain hermetically: don't assume there is a docker pre-installed on the machine.
 - Keep a tight complexity budget for the project so we are able to commit to effective maintenance.

-_Need help?_ This ruleset has support provided by https://aspect.dev.

 ## Installation